Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Related works

 {\bf Rearrangement Planning.} Object retrieval in clutter is closely related to rearrangement planning.
 The approach recently presented in~\cite{DBLP:journals/corr/abs-1912-07024} also uses a Monte Carlo tree search, but the objectives of rearrangement tasks are different from ours.
 In object retrieval, we focus on finding the minimum number of pre-grasp pushing actions that lead to grasping a single target object.
 This objective requires highly accurate predictions of future poses of individual objects in clutter.
-In rearrangement planning, objects are divided into groups, and exact locations of individual objects is less important than the locations of their corresponding groups.
-Moreover, the techniques presented in~\cite{8624977,zeng2020transporter,DBLP:journals/corr/abs-1912-07024} directly learn a reactive policy instead of a predictive network that can imagine future images and reason about them, as done in the present work.

 {\bf Object Retrieval.} Several other works also addressed the problem of retrieving a target object from clutter.
 Some of these works focus on online planning for object search under partial observability without learning~\cite{8793494}.
 Other related works learn only the quality of pushing and grasping actions\cite{DBLP:journals/corr/abs-1903-01588}, without visual foresight, which is necessary for tightly packed clutter.
 Similarly, scene exploration and object search were learned using model-free reinforcement learning, based on active and interactive perception~\cite{DBLP:journals/corr/abs-1911-07482}, and teacher-aided exploration~\cite{kurenkov2020visuomotor}.
-A planning approach with a human-operator guiding a robot to reach for a target object in clutter was presented in~\cite{DBLP:journals/corr/abs-1904-03748}.
+A planning approach with a human operator guiding a robot to reach for a target object in clutter was presented in~\cite{DBLP:journals/corr/abs-1904-03748}.
 In contrast to these approaches, ours is fully autonomous.
 The work presented in~\cite{xu2021efficient} is most related to ours, with a similar robotic setup and objects.
-It is however based on deep Q-learning, which is model-free and which does not predict future states.
+However, it is based on deep Q-learning, which is model-free and does not predict future states.
 We show in Section~\ref{sec:experiments} that our model-based technique significantly outperforms the one from~\cite{xu2021efficient} on the same tasks considered in~\cite{xu2021efficient} as well as on more challenging ones.